ANRED logo: anorexia nervosa, bulimia, binge eating disorder: information and resources

 Yes.
 When people misuse insulin to lose weight, sometimes that weight loss seems to improve diabetes, at least temporarily, by reducing or eliminating the need for insulin.
 It's interesting to note that starvation was a primary treatment for diabetes before commercial production of supplemental insulin.
 This weight loss method is not without problems, however.
 If continued, the person experiences life-threatening organ failure and death.

 Getting them into treatment is the first step.
-Many of these folks are embarrassed to admit that they have been doing something as unhealthy as deliberately misusing insulin, which is intended to be a life-preserving medication.
+Many of these folks are embarrassed to admit that they have been doing something as unhealthy as an eating disorder.
 Often they defiantly hang onto starving and stuffing behaviors in spite of real threats to life and health.
 Families sometimes collude by denying that anything is wrong.

 Nevertheless, it is important to begin treatment early.
-Eating disorders can be treated, and people do recover from them, but the longer symptoms are ignored, the harder it is to turn them around, and the greater the challenge of reversing the severe effects on one's body.
+Eating disorders can be treated, and people do recover from them, but the longer symptoms are ignored, the harder it is to turn them around and the harsher the effects on the body.

 The best treatment is team treatment.
 That means that many professionals are involved with the patient and perhaps with the family as well: a physician to manage the diabetes and the effects of starving and stuffing, a mental health therapist to help define and deal with underlying emotional issues, a family therapist to help the family, and a dietitian to provide nutritional counseling and education.

 The first priority is restoration of physical health.
-For diabetic anorexics that means weight gain back to healthy levels.
-For diabetic anorexics and bulimics the next step is implementation of balanced, varied, and healthy meal plans that provide adequate calories and nutrients.
-After physical health is stabilized, treatment can focus on the underlying psychological issues, plus of course ongoing attention to the diabetes.
+For people with anorexia that means weight gain back to healthy levels.
+For both anorexics and bulimics the next step is implementation of balanced, varied, and healthy meal plans that provide adequate calories and nutrients.
+After physical health is stabilized, treatment can focus on the underlying psychological issues.

 Most treatment for eating disorders is outpatient, but if the patient is suicidal, severely depressed, or in any kind of medical danger, hospitalization is appropriate until the crisis has passed.
 Medication may be used to ease depression and anxiety, but it must be carefully monitored by a physician.